Vgr255/Nightmare/Walkthrough/Part 6 - The Shinra Building Extravaganza.md

 This will make some fights SO much easier, yet so much more hindering, since it reduces your stats SOOOO terribly.

 On Floor 63, we get a free pass.
-The minigame is disabled, for whatever reason.
+There's a minigame, but I wasn't able to do it for some reason.
 On Floor 64, we have 3 Hidden Items to get:

 Energy Drinks: